The Problem:

 Once you've figured out what type of finance makes sense for your business, be sure that it also meets all of these key criteria:

 When it comes to financing your business, there’s no one-size-fits-all solution.
 But there are many options that can help you find a solution that works best for you.
-By taking the time and care to explore every possibility, you’ll be able to find a financing option that fits into your budget and grows with your business over time.
+By taking the time and care to explore every possibility, you’ll be able to find a financing or leasing option that fits into your budget and grows with your business over time.

 The content linked to clicklease.com has been compiled from a variety of sources and should not be considered the official position of Clicklease, its Employees or Officers.
 Data and opinions included are provided for convenience, may contain errors or omissions, and consequently should not be relied upon for making business or investment decisions.
 Clicklease encourages its site visitors to use the information provided at their own risk, and recommends visitors do their own direct research.